 Pregnant women with Gonorrhea can pass the infection to their children during childbirth.
 This can cause blindness, joint infection or a life-threatening blood infection in the baby.
 Treatment for Gonorrhea as soon as it is detected in pregnant women will reduce the risk of these complications.
 An effective means to avoid contracting Gonorrhea is to exercise abstinence or to engage in a long-term, mutually monogamous relationship with a partner that has tested negative for STDs.
 Transmission of Gonorrhea cannot be prevented by washing the skin of the genitals, urinating, and/or douching after sex.
 Any unusual discharge, sore, or rash on your skin, particularly in the groin area, should be a signal to stop all sexual activity and visit a doctor immediately.

 Gonorrhea testing at CAPS Pregnancy Clinics is simple, quick, and private to ensure your comfort and peace of mind.
 It is done via a urine test.
 If you suspect you have an infection of your mouth, throat, or anus, we can refer you to a low-cost clinic.

 Before your appointment at CAPS, we ask that you don’t urinate or engage in sexual intercourse for 2 hours prior to your visit.
 We can provide treatment for both females and males, each need an appointment.

-We also provide confidential consultations with a medical professional, and referrals when your need extends beyond the scope of our services.
+We also provide private consultations with a medical professional, and referrals when your need extends beyond the scope of our services.

 The symptoms of Gonorrhea should never be taken lightly because of the effects it can have on your health.
 If you believe you are experiencing the early signs or symptoms of Gonorrhea, you should seek testing for sexually transmitted diseases at a CAPS clinic, where you can also get. further education about Gonorrhea.